 What happens when no triggers are related to children, and you cannot afford a new home?

-In this situation, there is an order known as a Martin Order.
+In situations where a Mesher Order might not be applicable, especially when there are no child-related triggers, an alternative solution exists known as a Martin Order.
 This can be applied when a separating couple has no children or when a family court may conclude that the wealthier spouse does not need immediate access to the capital locked up in the couple’s former home.
 In this instance, it is possible that the less affluent spouse would be unable to rehouse themselves if the former marital home was sold and their interest in the property was realised.
 Therefore, a Martin Order is only triggered if the circumstances of the couple point towards the house absolutely needing to be sold to pay for any expenses.

 If you require more information or confidential advice about your circumstances and would like to come in and talk to one of our expert family law solicitors, please get in touch with our family team at online.enquiries@LA-law.com.